dev-aritra/Xamarin_Samples/XF_GoogleMap/README.md

 ### Using this repo
 * You can clone this repo and run the project in Visual Studio
+* This project is a subproject to [Xamarin_Samples](https://github.com/dev-aritra/Xamarin_Samples/) repo.
+So in order to clone this prpject only, go to [Xamarin_Samples](https://github.com/dev-aritra/Xamarin_Samples/) and clone the XF_GoogleMap folder using [GitZip](https://kinolien.github.io/gitzip/).
+Or you can always clone the whole [Xamarin_Samples](https://github.com/dev-aritra/Xamarin_Samples/) repo.

 ## Features
 1. Custom markers from native images(auto resizable)